bigfix/developer.bigfix.com/site/reference/types/fixlet.md

 # type: fixlet

-The &lt;fixlet&gt; inspectors can provide important information about the fixlets at any site.
+The &amp;lt;fixlet&amp;gt; inspectors can provide important information about the fixlets at any site.
 These inspectors only work in the context of property evaluation, not Fixlet evaluation.

-# header &lt;string&gt; of &lt;fixlet&gt;
+# header &lt;string&gt; of &lt;fixlet&gt; : fixlet_header

 Returns the named header (case insensitive) of the specified fixlet.
 Fixlet headers are name:value pairs.

-# header of &lt;fixlet&gt;
+# header of &lt;fixlet&gt; : fixlet_header

 Iterates over all the headers of the fixlet.

-# id of &lt;fixlet&gt;
+# id of &lt;fixlet&gt; : integer

 Returns the numeric ID number of the specified fixlet.

-# relevance of &lt;fixlet&gt;
+# relevance of &lt;fixlet&gt; : boolean

 Returns a boolean TRUE or False, depending on the Relevance of the specified fixlet.

-# site of &lt;fixlet&gt;
+# site of &lt;fixlet&gt; : site

 Returns the site corresponding to the specified fixlet.